CoderDennis/decorum/NOTES.md

 - [x] Change `History.shrink_length/1` to remove one item at a time and fix the resulting error and occasional timeout.

 - [x] Keep track of seen histories to avoid trying them again.
+(No longer needed after refactoring into `Shrinker` module.)

 - [x] Try a new implementation of shrinking.
 Create multiple histories from a given history.
 Test all of them against test_fn.
 Keep best (shortlex smallest) that still fails the test and re-start the shrinking process with that one as the input.